gardenicity2025-lab/Civic-Green-Map/README.md

-A map of Patrick Geddes' Civic Green Infrastructure in Tel Aviv.
+Map of Patrick Geddes' Civic Green Infrastructure in Tel Aviv.